 We've heard all of the tales about alcohol.
 Whether it kills you or is good for you isn't the point in particular, though it shouldn't be ignored.
 Americans, specifically women, are constantly being fed ideologies that may or may not be accurate.

-On top of that, many roles played on TV or in movies depict women who drink too much as an OK and normal occurrence; thus allowing the consumers the right to assume this behavior is not only acceptable, but that it comes with little to no health risks, which simply isn’t the case.
+On top of that, many roles played on TV or in movies depict women who drink too much as an OK and normal occurrence.
+This leads the consumers to believe that this behavior is not only acceptable, but that it comes with little-to-no health risks, which simply isn't the case.

 "We saw it first with tobacco, marketing it to women as their right to smoke.
 Then we saw lung cancer deaths surpass deaths from breast cancer," said Rear Adm.
 Susan Blumenthal, a former U.S. assistant surgeon, to Watertown Daily Times.
 "Now it's happening with alcohol, and it's become an equal rights tragedy."